Introduction: How to Dye Your Hair Purple and Keep It That Way (Inexpensively)

 If your hair is chin- to shoulder-length like mine: Squeeze about 1.5 cups of your white-colored conditioner into your (plastic or glass) container.
 You don't need to be exact; you can eyeball it.
 Top it off with about 1/4 of your purple hair dye.
 Mix the conditioner and the purple hair dye with your paint brush.
 (If your hair is shorter or longer than that, you can adjust to your needs.)

 Essentially, start "painting" the part of your hair that's not in the bun.
 Start from the top and work your way to the bottom, making sure every single strand of hair is saturated.
 Use your fingers to really work it all in.
-Once you've got the bottom layer finished, let down some more of your hair.
-I have really thick hair so I let down a layer of hair twice instead of just once.
+Once you've got the bottom layer finished, let down some more of your hair and put the rest back up in a bun with the clips/hair tie.
+I have really thick hair so I let down layers of my hair several times instead of just twice.

 You *may* find you need to add more conditioner/dye if you're running low.
 Just add a little at a time, that way you make sure you don't use more than you need.